SCHOOL NUTRITION PROGRAM

 “YOU CAN’T TEACH A HUNGRY CHILD”

-The sections below include information explaining how to apply for free and reduced meals, how your child’s meal account will work, what we offer in the cafeterias at each of our schools and other things we’d like you to know about us.
-Menus are updated monthly along with tips on keeping your family active, creative recipes and fun facts.
+The sections below include information explaining how to apply for free and reduced meals, how your child’s meal account will work, what we offer in the cafeterias at each of our schools and other fun facts, creative recipes and tips on keeping your family active.
+Menus are updated monthly and can be found by clicking the link below.
 We hope this will help answer any questions you might have about our program.

 Please feel free to call the School Nutrition Office at 676-2234, ext.
 5 any time for assistance.